Version Catalogs in Gradle 7.0

 A version catalog can be created in a couple of ways

-• Declaring a catalog in the settings.gradle(.kts) file
+- Declaring a catalog in the

-• Declaring dependencies in a libs.versions.toml file
+file - Declaring dependencies in a

-Declaring a catalog in the settings.gradle(.kts) file
+Declaring a catalog in the settings.gradle(.kts)

-The catalog can be created using the dependencyResolutionManagent API as shown below in the settings.gradle(.kts) file.
+The catalog can be created using the dependencyResolutionManagent

-Declaring dependencies in a libs.versions.toml file
+Declaring dependencies in a libs.versions.toml

 In addition to the settings API above, Gradle offers a conventional file to declare a catalog.
-If libs.versions.toml is found in the gradle subdirectory of the root build, then a catalog will be automatically declared with the contents of this file.
+If libs.versions.toml

-Create gradle/libs.versions.toml file from the root of your project as shown below
+file from the root of your project as shown below

 The version catalog TOML file format